dolthub/docs/content/reference/sql/server/replication.md

  To set up a master, you use the [`@@dolt_replicate_to_remote` system variable](../version-control/dolt-sysvars.md#doltreplicatetoremote).
 You set that variable to the name of the remote you would like to use for replication.

 In this example I am going to use a DoltHub remote to facilitate replication.
+I created an empty database on DoltHub and [configured the appropriate read and write credentials on this host](../../../introduction/getting-started/data-sharing.md#dolt-login).

 You can set up replication in your Dolt configuration.
 This configuration is read every time you start a SQL server or run `dolt sql`.